60-de-QI/VulQIan/README.md

 13. :heavy_check_mark: Add Mouse Controls
 14. :heavy_check_mark: Index and Staging buffers
 15. :heavy_check_mark: Loading 3D Models
+16. :heavy_check_mark: Replace World Objects with an ECS
-16. :construction_worker: Diffuse Shading
+17. :construction_worker: Diffuse Shading
-17. :construction: Uniform Buffers
+18. :construction: Uniform Buffers

 For even later:
-- :construction: Replace World Objects with an ECS

 - :construction: Add Quaternion support

 Please note that this roadmap is a general guideline and can be adjusted based of my preferences and project requirements.
 Each feature builds upon the previous ones, allowing me to incrementally expand the engine's capabilities while deepening my understanding of the underlying concepts and technologies.